Quote-request guide

 Booking or actions Test first

-Final price Human review
+Final price Review path

 Where quote automation helps, and where it should stop.